-The funds received is categorised in our books, by the purpose for which it was intended, which would generally be a program theme or a region which we work in.
-These funds will then be used to fund projects which aligns with these categories.
+When we receive donations, we record the purpose for which it was intended.
+This is generally a program theme or a region where we work.
+These funds are then used to fund projects which fit within these categories.

 If you have a passion to see UnitingWorld’s work continue, leaving a bequest ensures that the values you hold most deeply will live on through the work of others after your death.
 Contact us on 1800 998 122 or firstname.lastname@example.org and an experienced member of our team will be in touch.

-A regular gift to UnitingWorld is one of the best ways you can help our partners to plan and achieve their goals, knowing they can rely on funds long term.
-It’s the easiest way to make a donation to ensure.
+A regular gift to UnitingWorld is one of the best ways you can help our partners to plan and achieve their goals.
+Knowing they can rely on funds long term helps them plan efficiently.
+Knowing we can rely on you also saves us fundraising costs.
+It’s the easiest way to make a donation count twice.
 Visit here to learn more and get started!

 At UnitingWorld, we are always striving for efficiency and effectiveness.
-We are particularly grateful when our supporters let us know what they plan to give, ahead of time, because it lets plan with confidence.
-Making a pledge with us can be joining our regular giving program (see below); committing your congregation to raising a certain amount for us each year; or letting us know that you’ve remembered us in your will.
+We are particularly grateful when our supporters tell us what they plan to give ahead of time, because it lets us plan with confidence.
+You can make a pledge by joining our regular giving program (see below); committing your congregation to raising a certain amount for us each year; or letting us know that you’ve remembered us in your will.
 Anything that allows to plan for the future and save on fundraising, has almost double the value to us.